Jmuccigr/AppleScripts/Bracketing via Hugin/README.md

 - 2014-09-18 0.14 Forgot to increment version #.
 Improved error trapping and added long timeouts for commands.
 - 2014-09-18 0.16 Added kludgey way to handle use of --save-masks, which was barfing without specification of folder in which to save masks.
 Moved dialogs to alerts where appropriate.
 - 2014-09-20 0.17 Added more specific command to trash align-image-stack's files.
 Tweaked name of soft-mask files that gets saved.
+- 2014-11-17 0.18 Fixed problem with error messages and some small typos.